OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:55

-> Lord, I remember Your name in the night,
+> Lord, I recall Your name in the night,
 > And keep Your Law.

 ## Psalm 119:56

-> This has become mine,
+> This has become my own,
 > That I observe Your precepts.

 ---